 The winter of 1918-19 was very wet – there were reports of flooding in various parts of the parish – and difficulties were encountered in letting some plots because of the wet conditions.
 Flooding was again an issue several years later, but the view on this occasion was that it was principally due to the ditch between the allotments and Broomhall Farm being filled in, plot holders being blamed for dumping rubbish there.
 It was eventually cleared.
 In 1920 the District Auditor pointed out to the Parish Council that it was losing money on the allotments – and by law expenses relating to the lease of the land must be recouped.
 This led to the rents being increased, although only back up to the original 1896 rate.
 They were now to be paid annually rather than 6 monthly.
 Demand for plots exceeded supply in 1921, resulting in the two people who had multiple plots at that time each being forced to give one of them up.

-The remainder of the 1920s and 1930s were largely quiet.
+The remainder of the 1920s and 1930s was largely quiet.
 St. John’s College increased the rent in 1929, but this was not passed on to the plot holders by the Parish Council.
 It was noted in 1934 that there were 77 plot holders, and the lease was renewed again in 1938 just before the start of Second World War (1939-45).
 Two years later the Parish Council received patriotic offers of land for allotments from two unspecified individuals.
 It declined the offers but agreed to put any prospective applicants in direct touch with the people concerned.
 Unfortunately, no further mention is made of this subject in the minutes of the Parish Council meetings.

 The immediate post war period saw the first mention of land being required for a playing field for Holy Trinity school.
 The County Council proposed to purchase up to 4 acres of the allotment field from St. John’s College for this purpose.
 The subject was discussed for the next 3 years, during which time the Parish Council made a number of unsuccessful attempts to obtain 3 acres of land elsewhere to compensate for the imminent loss.
 Meanwhile, plot holders in the affected area were given notice to quit.
 However, the Ministry of Education then put the plan on hold in 1950, rumoured to be due to funding issues, and the notices to quit were temporarily rescinded.
 It was to be the early 1960s before the idea of a school playing field was resurrected.